kirpalsingh17/javaScript-important-concepts-understanding/README -JS1.md

 You can remove an element from an array in JavaScript using the splice() method, which changes the contents of an array by removing or replacing existing elements and/or adding new elements.
 The splice() method modifies the original array in place and returns an array containing the removed elements.

-The splice() method takes two parameters: the index of the element to remove and the number of elements to remove.
+The **splice() method** takes two parameters: the index of the element to remove and the number of elements to remove.
 Here's an example:

-javascript
 ```javascript
 var myArray = [1, 2, 3, 4];
 var removed = myArray.splice(1, 1);